Kevin Sullivan (wrestler): Return to WCW (1994–2001)

-Three Faces of Fear and Dungeon of Doom (1994–1997)
+Tag team division; Three Faces of Fear (1994–1995)

 Sullivan made appearances with World Championship Wrestling in January and March 1994, teaming with his kayfabe brother Dave Sullivan (a dyslexic character who was being picked on by The Nasty Boys) at house shows and on WCW Pro and WCW Worldwide.
 In April 1994, Sullivan began appearing regularly with WCW.

 Sullivan enlisted Cactus Jack's help and beat The Nasty Boys for the Tag Team Title.
 Dave was injured and out of action for a while and Sullivan split with Cactus after losing the titles.
 Sullivan defeated Cactus in a Loser Leaves WCW match at Fall Brawl.

 Dave came back and dressed like his idol, Hulk Hogan.
 This infuriated Kevin, who hated Hogan, and they started feuding.
 Kevin brought in Hogan's best friend, Ed Leslie, as The Butcher, to help him with his feud against Hogan.
-He also brought in Avalanche and called the trio The Three Faces of Fear.
+He also brought in Avalanche and called the trio the Three Faces of Fear.
 They feuded with Hogan, Randy Savage and Sting.
 In early 1995, after not being able to end Hogan's career, Avalanche left the group and Sullivan turned on The Butcher.

+Dungeon of Doom (1995–1997)

 Later in 1995 Sullivan began hearing the voice of someone calling for him to come find him.
 Over the course of several weeks, vignettes were shot with Sullivan searching for the man, who eventually became known as The Master.
 Once Sullivan found The Master he was rechristened with a new gimmick, The Taskmaster.
 The two men immediately started putting together a new group that eventually became known as the Dungeon of Doom.
 In time, the group grew to include Kamala, The Barbarian, Meng, The Yeti, Hugh Morrus, Loch Ness, One Man Gang, Big Bubba Rogers, and The Giant.
 Sullivan also brought in his former 3 Faces of Fear stablemates, with Avalanche wrestling as The Shark and The Butcher wrestling as The Zodiac.
 For a very short time, Big Van Vader also was a member.
 Managed by Sullivan, four Dungeon of Doom members lost to The Hulkamaniacs in a WarGames match at September's Fall Brawl.
 As a result of Hogan's win over Zodiac, he got to spend five minutes alone with Sullivan.
 The feud with Hogan continued for much of the remainder of the year and saw the group add Jimmy Hart as its manager, after he turned on Hogan in October 1995 and cost him the WCW World Heavyweight Championship in a match with the Giant.

 The Dungeon then feuded with the Four Horsemen, and Sullivan acquired a certain disliking for Brian Pillman.
 Once Sullivan sent Pillman packing, the Dungeon and the Horsemen joined forces again to get rid of Hulk Hogan and his friends and formed the unsuccessful Alliance To End Hulkamania.